 The truth is they need to know they have your approval, love, and support even when they are acting like they don’t need you.
 Especially when they are acting like they don’t need you.

 Praise your teenager and your relationship and communication will improve.

 Strengthening your relationship with your teenager will take time.
-By listening respectfully, taking a genuine interest in her passions, validating emotions, timing conversations, and praising your teenager you are setting the stage for a healthy lifelong relationship with your child!
+By listening respectfully, taking a genuine interest in her passions, validating emotions, timing conversations, and praising her you are setting the stage for better communication and a healthy lifelong relationship with your child!